Anjali Abrol

 Anjali Abrol is an Indian actress best known for her role in the Indian television series Raja Ki Aayegi Baraat.
 Anjali participated in Nach Baliye 4 with Kapil Nirmal in 2008.
 She made a debut in Bollywood with Singh Saab the Great in 2013.

 Career

 Anjali grabbed her first role at the age of 15 in a 2008 Star Plus series Raja Ki Aayegi Baraat.
-She also acted in a Bollywood movie as Simar in Singh Saab the Great.
+In 2023, Anjali made her Bollywood debut in Singh Saab the Great, starring Sunny Deol, where she portrayed the protagonist’s sister.
+She later signed another film in which she plays the lead role.